 In August 2021, NHTSA started an investigation into Tesla’s Autopilot (driver assistance system) after the news of the car being involved in hitting emergency vehicles, circulated in the country and made the headlines of 12 car crashes overall.
 The investigation was done into 765,000 Tesla vehicles of the US manufactured from 2014 to 2021.

 The company claims that the Autopilot system in their cars provides the drivers with a drive without using the steering wheel for long periods.
 Furthermore, this system helps them brake, steer and accelerate the vehicle in their line with their hands-free.

 The NHTSA asked the carmakers, which they have included in the list for Tesla Probe, to list any collisions that involved the tesla car’s advanced autopilot system at “anytime during the period beginning 30 seconds immediately prior to the commencement of the crash.“

-The letters sent to the car manufacturing firms involve another question that, how the vehicle determines if the driver is engaged in some other activity and when to take control of the vehicle completely.
+The letters sent to the car manufacturing firms involve another question, how the vehicle determines if the driver is engaged in some other activity and when to take control of the vehicle completely?
 The agency gave a deadline of November 3 to some car manufacturers, while for others, it is November 17.

 NHTSA also wrote to automakers to present detailed “strategies for detecting and responding to the presence of first responder/law enforcement vehicles.”